Northern Ontario Party: Activity

-Article prepared with the kind assistance of Mr. Ed Deibel.

 2010 revival

 In 2010, Deibel began trying to revive the party, setting up a website where Northerners were invited to join the party.
 On August 6, 2010, the party was registered by Elections Ontario.

 In its initial platform, the revived Northern Ontario Heritage Party called for a number of measures to increase the region's power over its own affairs within the province, including increasing the number of Northern Ontario electoral districts in the Legislative Assembly of Ontario and the creation of a special district for the region's First Nations voters.

 The party ran three candidates in the 2011 provincial election, garnering 683 votes.
 However, one of its candidates ran in the downtown Toronto riding of St. Paul's rather than in a Northern Ontario riding.

 In the 2014 provincial election, the party received 892 votes with three candidates.
 Deibel ran as the party's candidate in Thunder Bay—Atikokan.

 In 2016, the party changed its name to "Northern Ontario Party", by registering the name change with Elections Ontario as per regulations, and announced Trevor Holliday as its new leader.
 Holliday, previously a bus driver for Ontario Northland, was converted to Northern Ontario separation when the government of Dalton McGuinty announced plans in 2012 to shut down the service, and attracted media attention early in 2016 when he created an online petition on change.org which eventually attracted over 4,000 signatories.
 Deibel remained involved in the party executive.
 Under Holliday's leadership, the party restored separation from Ontario to its platform.

 In 2017, the party called for the creation of a separate Ministry of Natural Resources and Forestry for Northern Ontario as an interim step during the period of secession negotiations, as well as calling for a referendum to revise the province's school board structure.

 In the 2018 Ontario general election, the party again dropped separation from Ontario from its campaign platform, and returned to advocating for measures to improve the region's standing within the province, such as the creation of special Northern Ontario-only government ministries.

 In April 2019, Trevor Holliday resigned as leader of the Northern Ontario Party, in order "to ensure we have a leader that can communicate with the supporters, members, media and most importantly Northerners, in more than just English."
 He was succeeded as leader by Shawn Poirier, a truck driver from Kirkland Lake who had been the party's candidate in Timiskaming—Cochrane in 2018.
 Poirier stepped down as leader a few months later, citing personal reasons, and Holliday reassumed the leadership on an interim basis.

-In 2021 Holliday backed the idea of a Northern Ontario travel bubble during the COVID-19 pandemic in Canada, allowing free movement within Northern Ontario but restricting entry from outside the region.
+In 2021, Holliday backed the idea of a Northern Ontario travel bubble during the COVID-19 pandemic in Canada, allowing free movement within Northern Ontario but restricting entry from outside the region.
 The party failed to win any seats in the 2022 Ontario general election.